yossirot/qradar-universal-cloud-rest-api/atlassian/README.md

 # Atlassian API connector for QRadar

-# How to Generate Atlassian API Token
+## How to Generate Atlassian API Key

+### Prerequisites

+Before you begin, make sure you have:

+- An Atlassian account with organization owner privileges.

+### Follow these steps to create an API key:

-1. **Log in**: Visit [Atlassian](https://Atlassian.com/) and log in to your account as an organization owner.
+1. **Log in**: Visit [Atlassian](https://admin.atlassian.com/) and log in to your Atlassian account as an organization owner.

-2. **Access Settings**: Click on your profile picture > "Settings".
+2. **Access Settings**: Once logged in, select your organization if you have more than one.

-3. **Developer Settings**: Click "Developer settings" in the left sidebar.
+3. **API Keys**: Click on "Settings" in the top navigation menu.

-4. **Generate Token**: Under "Personal access tokens," click "Generate token."

-5. **Configure Token**:
+4. **Create API Key**: Under "API keys," select "Create API key" in the top right corner.

+5. **Name Your Key**:
-   - Enter a name for your token in the "Note" field.
+   - Enter a name for your API key that you'll remember to identify it.
-   - Scroll down and find "read:audit_log" in the scopes list, then check the checkbox.

-6. **Generate**: Click "Generate token" at the bottom of the page.
+6. **Set Expiration Date (Optional)**:
+   - By default, the key expires one week from today.
+If you'd like to change the expiration date, pick a new date under "Expires on."
+Note that you cannot select a date longer than a year from the date of creation.

+7. **Create**: Click the "Create" button to save the API key.

-7. **Copy Token**:
+8. **Copy Values**:
-   - Copy the generated token (only shown once).
-   - Click "Copy" to copy the token to your clipboard.
+   - After creating the API key, you'll see the values for your Organization ID and API key displayed on the screen.
+   - Copy both the Organization ID and API key.
+You'll need these values to use the API key.

+**Note**: It's crucial to store these values in a safe place as they won't be displayed to you again.

+**Important**: Keep your API key and Organization ID secure, as they provide access to your Atlassian resources and should not be shared or exposed in public repositories.

+For more detailed information on tracking organization activities from the audit log using your Atlassian API key, please refer to the official [Atlassian Documentation](https://support.atlassian.com/security-and-access-policies/docs/track-organization-activities-from-the-audit-log/#Auditlogging-export).
+.

-# QRadar Log Source Configuration
+## QRadar Log Source Configuration
 A workflow XML document defines the behavior of the Universal Cloud REST API protocol.
 To ingest data from an endpoint through the Universal REST API protocol, you can create a log source on the QRadar® Console using the Log Source Management app.
 In the Workflow field of the log source, you can specify how the endpoint can communicate with QRadar using the Universal REST API protocol.

 The parameters XML document specifies the user settings for this log source, including API authentication and relevant configurations.